There's a major emotional wave happening right now. It's an emotional tsunami in physical form.

 And when you are in an expanded soul connected state of living, you can use your natural awareness to invite the emotional wisdom to come forward.

 That may sound woo-woo, but I promise you, you can do this.

 Because when you engage with your emotions in this way, you will learn to decipher both the information and the energy they carry.

 And that's how you can receive emotional gifts.
-The End.

 Traditionally, anger is usually associated with a failure of your own expectations, but it also invites you to protect yourself or to protect others.